raghavendrashetty93/mule-apimanager-automation/README.md

 Update
 Your Anypoint Platform credentials

 - Commit changes into your desired branch.
-In this case its develop branch.
+In this case its main branch.
 - Since it is a code commit, workflow will run and you can check the details in the console.
 - Click on Details and you will be navigated to the console.
 - Also you can login to Anypoint Platform to verify the update.